crypto101/book/key-derivation-functions.rst

        return "".join(outputs)[:desired_length]

-Like the salt in the extraction phase, the “info” parameter is entirely optional, but can actually greatly increase the security of the application.
+Like the :term:`salt` in the extraction phase, the “info” parameter is entirely optional, but can actually greatly increase the security of the application.
 The “info” parameter is intended to contain some application-specific context in which the key derivation function is being used.
-Like the salt, it will cause the key derivation function to produce different values in different contexts, further increasing its security.
+Like the :term:`salt`, it will cause the key derivation function to produce different values in different contexts, further increasing its security.
 For example, the info parameter may contain information about the user being dealt with, the part of the protocol the key derivation